How To Prepare Your Garden For Winter in 8 Steps

 2. But make sure that you leave some lush hedges or trees for birds to nest in – don’t strip everything back at once.
 I rotate my pruning so that there is always a muddle somewhere for the sparrows to call home.

 3. Wash and tidy away pots.
 I re-use all the plastic pots I get when I buy plants, but soak them in a bucket with a mild solution of bleach to prevent any cross-infection.
 Terracotta pots may absorb the bleach, however.
+Allow your arms the extra flexibility while keeping your mid-section warm, browse our range of body warmers.

 4. Buying lots of wine for Christmas?
 Instead of throwing away the boxes, open them out and use them to cover empty veg beds.
 You’ll keep light away from weed seeds and the cardboard will mulch down gradually.
 You can do the same with old carpets.